By: Shane James O’Neill

 Did you know that people are having less sex today than they were 10 years ago?
 A report was released in May of 2019 from the London School of Hygiene and Tropical Medicine, which surveyed the sex-lives of 34,000 people.

-The researchers don’t know why this significant decline is taking place, though they suggest technology as a possible reason.
+The researchers of this particular study don’t know why this notable decline is taking place, though they suggest technology as a possible reason.

 Related: Why Sex in Marriage Matters